-All invoices will be sent via Square.com where you can pay online with a credit card or via ACH
+All invoices will be sent via Square.com where you can pay online with a credit card, ACH or cash app

 If you want to pay by check, make it payable to the Inland Empire Film Services, Inc. Once you have been given your total, overnight (via FedEx, UPS, etc.) your check to the address supplied by the IEFS representative.
 Keep in mind that the check has to clear the bank before the permit will be issued.
+This can add 5-7 days to your permit timeline.